dypflying/chimestack-docs/content/en/docs/Install/4_ha/influxdb-ha.md

 ###### Other HA solutions

 One solution is to use the open-sourced influx-cluster, more details refer to [Influxdb-cluster Deployement](https://github.com/chengshiwen/influxdb-cluster).
-Another solution is to use the official Influxdb Enterprise, more details refer to [Influx Enterprise Deployment](https://docs.influxdata.com/enterprise_influxdb/v1/), both of the 2 solutions could perform better HA than the solution provisioned in the chapter.
+Another solution is to use the official Enterprise version of Influxdb, more details refer to [Influx Enterprise Deployment](https://docs.influxdata.com/enterprise_influxdb/v1/), both of the 2 solutions could perform better HA than the solution provisioned in the chapter.